Micro-macro kinetic flux-vector splitting schemes for the multidimensional Boltzmann-ES-BGK equation: 1D Micro-Macro Decomposition

 \section{1D Micro-Macro Decomposition}

 The micro-macro decomposition method proposed in this work is based on the original approach of Bennoune, Lemou, and Mieussens \citep{Bennoune2008UniformlyAsymptotics} for solving the one-dimensional (i.e., $d_v=1$ and $d_x=1$) BGK model.
-In this section, we review the approach of \citep{Bennoune2008UniformlyAsymptotics}, although we introduce small changes that will be propagated to the multi-dimensional extension (i.e., $d_v=2$ and $d_x=2$) for the ES-BGK model in Section \ref{sec:micmac2D}.
+In this section, we review the approach of \citep{Bennoune2008UniformlyAsymptotics}, but with two important changes that will be propagated to the multi-dimensional extension (i.e., $d_v=2$ and $d_x=2$) for the ES-BGK model in Section \ref{sec:micmac2D}: (1) we do not stagger the microscopic portion of the distribution function relative to the macroscopic fluid variables, and (2) the numerical update for the macroscopic fluid variables is carried out using a kinetic flux vector splitting (KFVS) approach.
+While neither of these changes is critical in 1D, they will allow us to directly extend to 2D and handle non-trivial boundary conditions.